long-covid-hg/META_ANALYSIS/README.md

 jobid=
 ```

-For checking the status of the jobs, you can give jobid=[the hex ID you got when submitting] and use e.g.
+For checking the status of the jobs, you can use e.g.
 ```
 covid19-hgi/CromwellInteract-master/cromwell_interact.py --port 4999  metadata $jobid --summary | tail -n 3
 covid19-hgi/CromwellInteract-master/cromwell_interact.py --port 4999  metadata $jobid --summary